mercedesb/google-sheets-pairing/README.md

 You'll need to create a Google client secret in order to use the Sheets API.
 [Follow step 1 here](https://developers.google.com/sheets/api/quickstart/ruby)

-Copy the client_secret.json into the root of the repo.
+Copy the `client_secret.json` into the root of the repo.

+The first time you run the CLI, you'll be presented with a link to follow that will grant the app the correct security access.
+Follow the link and then copy/paste the token into the command line.
+This will create your `token.yaml` file.

 ## Usage
 ```